The calathea plant is an incredibly stunning houseplant, one of my favorites for home decor.

 After looking at the plant, one thought might be lingering in your mind; these plants are captivating to look at, so they must be difficult to care for.

-Some common problems in Calathea are leaves turning yellow, edges of leaves turning brown and brittle, curling leaves, root rot, limp and droopy plant, and stunted growth.
+Some common calathea plant problems are leaves turning yellow, edges of leaves turning brown and brittle, curling leaves, root rot, limp and floppy plant, and stunted growth.
 Pests, including spider mites and mealybugs, are also common.
 In addition, Grey mold and Bacterial Leaf Spots are two prevalent diseases in Calathea.

 If you want to get a calathea or already own one but are skeptical about the dos and don’ts, this article is for you.

 We will discuss all the possible problems, their causes, and solutions.
 So stay tuned to learn more about these plants.

 - 13 Common Calathea Plant Problems and Their Solutions

 - 2. Edges of Calathea Leaves Turning Brown and Brittle

 - 3. Browning Tips on Leaves with Yellow Halo

 - 4. Leaves Curling